CoLRev-Environment/colrev/docs/source/dev_docs/packages.rst

    * - data
      - `DataInterface <packages/package_interfaces.html#colrev.package_manager.interfaces.DataInterface>`_

-* Set ``ci_supported`` flag to True/False depending on, if this package is not able to run in CI environment

 Documentation
 -----------------

 * Link the documentation (`README.md`) in the pyproject.toml.
-* To integrate the package documentation into the official CoLRev documentation, run the ``colrev env --update_package_list`` command.
-This updates the `package_endpoints.json <https://github.com/CoLRev-Environment/colrev/blob/main/docs/source/package_endpoints.json>`_, and the `search_source_types.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/docs/source/search_source_types.json>`_, which are used to generate the documentation pages.
 * See `tests/REAMDE.md <https://github.com/CoLRev-Environment/colrev/tree/main/docs>`_ for details on building the CoLRev docs.

 Testing